pradeepr-roboticist/code_base/README.md

 4) Allows for sharing a complex ROS setup between teams without being worried about lacking dependencies.

 ## Installing docker and nvidia-docker (version 2)
-1. Install nvidia-docker 2.0 by follow instructions the appropriate instructions at https://github.com/NVIDIA/nvidia-docker/wiki/Installation-(version-2.0)#prerequisites
+1. Install nvidia-docker 2.0 by following instructions at https://github.com/NVIDIA/nvidia-docker/wiki/Installation-(version-2.0)#prerequisites

 2. Test your docker installation by running the following command: